Department of Physics and Engineering

 Bob Thornton, Assistant Chairperson

-The Department of Physics and Engineering offers three undergraduate degree programs:
+The Department of Physics and Engineering offers two undergraduate degree programs:

 Scholarships/Awards